Are Refried Bean Healthy? Nutrition + Benefits

 What Are Refried Beans?

-For instance, many store-bought refried beans contain up to 22% of the recommended daily value (DV) for sodium per serving, with 3-4 servings per container.
-It’s easy to overeat too, so you might be eating more than recommended.
+Let’s get back to the sodium issue.
+Many store-bought refried beans contain up to 22% of the recommended daily value (DV) for sodium per serving, with 3-4 servings per container.
+It’s easy to overeat, too, so you might be eating more than recommended.
 That means you’re intaking tons of added salt, which can increase your risk of hypertension, heart disease, and even contribute to bone density loss.

 Refried Beans Nutrition + Health Benefits